Fillability obstructions for high-dimensional confoliations: Restrictions on -curves from cotameness

 where $\cK_\xi$ is the characteristic distribution of $\xi= \ker(-\d^\C\psi)$. \end{definition}

 We point out that, as in \Cref{rmk:tamed_invariance_Kxi}, this implies that $\cK_\xi$ is $J$-invariant.

 We will now need two classical yet fundamental results about weakly subharmonic functions on Riemann surfaces with possibly non-empty boundary.
-We give here just the statements; for their proofs, we invite the reader to consult for instance \cite[Theorems 3.2 and 3.3, pages 194--196]{Book_Contact_Symplectic}. \begin{theorem}[Weak maximum principle] Let $(\Sigma,j)$ be a compact and connected Riemann surface, and $\phi\colon \Sigma\to\R$ a weakly subharmonic function.
-If $\phi$ attains its maximum in an interior point $z\in \Sigma\setminus \partial \Sigma$, then $\phi$ is necessarily constant. \end{theorem} \begin{theorem}[Boundary point lemma] Let $(\Sigma,j)$ be a compact and connected Riemann surface with non-empty boundary, and $\phi\colon \Sigma\to\R$ a weakly subharmonic function.
+We give here just the statements; for their proofs, we invite the reader to consult for instance \cite[Theorems 3.2 and 3.3, pages 194--196]{Book_Contact_Symplectic}. \begin{theorem}[Weak maximum principle] Let $(\Sigma,j)$ be a compact Riemann surface, and $\phi\colon \Sigma\to\R$ a weakly subharmonic function.
+If $\phi$ attains its maximum in an interior point $z\in \Sigma\setminus \partial \Sigma$, then $\phi$ is necessarily constant. \end{theorem} \begin{theorem}[Boundary point lemma] Let $(\Sigma,j)$ be a compact Riemann surface with non-empty boundary, and $\phi\colon \Sigma\to\R$ a weakly subharmonic function.
 If $\phi$ takes its maximum value at a point $z\in\partial \Sigma$, then $\phi$ is either constant or satisfies that, for any $v$ outwards pointing vector in $T_{z}\Sigma$, $\d_z\psi(v)>0$. \end{theorem}

-The two above results restrict considerably the behavior of $J$-holomorphic curves in the presence of a tame weakly pluri-subharmonic function.
+The two above results considerably restrict the behavior of $J$-holomorphic curves in the presence of a tame weakly pluri-subharmonic function.
 More precisely, we have the following two consequences: \begin{lemma} Let $(X,J)$ be an almost complex manifold and $\psi\colon X\to \R$ a tame weakly pluri-subharmonic function.
-Let also $\Sigma$ be a closed Riemann surface.
-Then, every $J$-holomorphic map $u\colon \Sigma \to X$ such that $\psi\circ u$ attains its maximum in the interior of $\Sigma$ must be \emph{everywhere} tangent to a level set of $\psi$.
-More precisely, if $p\in \Sigma$ is the point where the maximum of $\psi\circ u$ is attained and $\psi\circ u(p)$ lies in an open subset $U$ of $X$ where the characteristic distribution $\cK_{\xi}$ of $\xi=\ker(-\d^\C\psi)$ has constant rank, then the image of $u\vert_{u^{-1}(U)}$ is everywhere tangent to $\cK_{\xi}\vert_U$. \end{lemma}
+Let also $\Sigma$ be a Riemann surface, and $u\colon \Sigma \to X$ a $J$-holomorphic map such that $\psi\circ u$ attains its maximum in the interior of $\Sigma$.
+Then, the image of $u$ is contained in a level set $M$ of $\psi$.
+More precisely, $u$ is tangent\footnote{As $\cK_\xi$ is a singular distribution, to avoid any ambiguity we specify once and for all that, by ``$u$ is tangent at each point to $\cK_\xi$'' we mean more precisely the following: for all $p\in \Sigma$, the image of $\d_p u$ is included in $(\cK_\xi)_{u(p)}$.} at each point to the characteristic distribution $\cK_{\xi}$ of the hyperplane field $\xi=\ker((-\d^\C\psi)\vert_M)\subset TM$. \end{lemma}

-Note that, in the last part of the statement, $\cK_\xi$ is a regular foliation over the open set $U$.
-We also point out that the conclusion of the lemma of course includes the case where $u$ is a constant map.
+We point out that the conclusion of the lemma, of course, includes the case where $u$ is a constant map.

 \begin{proof} Using $J$-holomorphicity of $u$, one can easily compute

 On the other hand, using again that $u$ is $J$-holomorphic and also that $J$ is tamed by $-\d\d^\C\psi$, one gets the following: for all non-zero $v\in T_q\Sigma$,